Grounded (video game)

-Grounded is a survival, action-adventure video game developed by Obsidian Entertainment and published by Xbox Game Studios.
-It was released for Microsoft Windows and Xbox One in early access in July 2020.
-It was fully released on September 27, 2022.
+Grounded is a 2022 survival game developed by Obsidian Entertainment and published by Xbox Game Studios for Windows, Xbox One, and Xbox Series X/S. It was released for Windows and Xbox One in early access on July 28, 2020 and was fully released on September 27, 2022.
+The Nintendo Switch, PlayStation 4 and PlayStation 5 versions were released on April 16, 2024.

+A small team of 13 Obsidian employees began working in Grounded following the completion of Pillars of Eternity II: Deadfire, while the rest of the team began working on The Outer Worlds.
+In the game, the four protagonists are shrunk in size following a science experiment and must survive in a backyard, combating against various bugs and insects.
+The core premise of the game was inspired by the films Honey, I Shrunk the Kids and A Bug's Life.
+The game received generally positive reviews from critics and attracted more than 20 million players upon launch.
+The sequel, Grounded 2, has been released in early access on July 29, 2025, and an animated series adaptation is currently in development.

 Gameplay

-Grounded is a survival game that can be played either in first-person or a third-person.
+Grounded is a survival game that can be played either in first-person or third-person.
 In the game, the protagonist is shrunk to the size of an ant and must strive to survive in a backyard.
-In the game, the player character (Max, Willow, Pete or Hoops) needs to consume an adequate amount of food and water, or they will lose health due to starvation or dehydration respectively.
-The backyard is filled with various bugs and insects, such as spiders, bees, dust mites, ladybugs and many more.
-The specific microfauna featured in the game suggests the setting to be somewhere in North America as the majority of species featured may be readily found there, although a few (such as the Orchid Mantis) are not native but could reasonably be considered invasive.
+In the game, the player character (Max, Willow, Pete, or Hoops) needs to consume an adequate amount of food and water, or they will lose health due to starvation or dehydration respectively.
+The backyard is filled with various bugs and insects, such as spiders, bees, dust mites, ladybugs, and many more.
 Different insects serve different purposes in the game.
 For instance, spiders are one of the game's apex predators that will hunt down the players, ladybugs can lead players to food sources, and aphids can be cooked and consumed for food.
 Players can also cut down grass to collect dewdrops.
 The game has an accessibility option for players who have arachnophobia, which allows players to decide how scary spiders are going to be in the game.